sohrab-/resttlers/docs/HOW_TO_PLAY.md

 ![Annotated Postman](images/example-1.png)
 ![Annotated Postman](images/example-2.png)

+## Make the passage

+You are a tribe of settlers, looking for a new home.
+You have set out from to cross perilous plains to reach a suitable plot fo land to start your very first settlement.

+While making the passage, you run into some trouble.
+Go to <https://resttlers.appspot.com/ui/passage> to find out more.

 ## Build a settlement

-You are a tribe of settlers, looking for a new home.
-You have found a suitable plot of land to start your very first settlement.
+Now that you have overcame the harsh passage across the barren lands, you have finally reached an oasis.
+It is time to build your first settlement.

 To create a settlement, make the following REST call: